opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 }
 ```

-**Step 3:** Register tools:
+**Step 3:** Register tools

-The server starts empty, so you register whichever tools you want it to expose.
-Here is a minimal example that activates the `ListIndexTool` and `SearchIndexTool`.
+When the server starts, it doesn't expose any tools.
+You can register the tools you want it to expose.
+Here is a minimal example that activates the `ListIndexTool` and `SearchIndexTool`:

 ```json
 POST /_plugins/_ml/mcp/tools/_register